 Welcome!
 My name is Ryan Monarch, and I am a PhD Candidate in the University of Michigan Department of Economics. |

-I am on the academic job market 2013-2014.
-My dissertation research area focuses on sourcing decisions in international trade.
+My research area focuses on sourcing decisions in international trade.
 My job market paper studies importer-exporter relationships in the context of U.S.-China trade, and how these relationships impact prices and trade.

 International Trade, Structural IO/Applied microeconomics, International Macroeconomics, Chinese Economy